SlickJava/SmokeyHotel/README.md

-# SmokeyHotel
+# Smokey Hotel
-The smokiest hotel ever in existence
+The smokiest hotel ever in existence!

+This is the awesome Java client for the SMOKEY HOTEL